Technogeezer50/esd2iso/README.md

 obtain Windows 11 ARM installation media
 (such as Parallels' and VMware Fusion's built-in tools, or the open source CrystalFetch).

-## How is this different than the versions that used to be found on the VMware
-Fusion Documents forum?
+## How is this different than the versions that used to be found on the VMware Fusion Documents forum?

-This project was created by the original author of the w11arm_esd2iso utility as a continuation of versions that were previously found on the VMware sites.
+This project was created by the original author of the w11arm_esd2iso utility as a continuation of the project formerly found on the VMware Fusion Documents forum.
 It is compatible in operation with the final version that resided on the VMware sites.

-[!NOTE]
+> [!Note]
->> w11arm_esd2iso was removed from the VMware Fusion Documents site as of
+> w11arm_esd2iso was removed from the VMware Fusion Documents site as of
->> 2023-11-15.
-This is the only place to find it!_
+> 2023-11-15.
+This is now the official home of the project.

 The major differences between this project and the versions available on the VMware sites
 are: